StackBot-Team/StackBot-Team/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;This is the home for all things related to the development and maintenance of StackBot.
+💡 &nbsp;This is the home for all things related to the development and maintenance of StackBot.\
+💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+🎓 &nbsp;I've worked at Infosys and City University of New York.\
+🌱 &nbsp;Currently Learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.

 ### 🛠 &nbsp;Tech Stack